joeysapp/axi/README.md

 - [ ] shape.copy()

 ## Shape Creation
 All shapes can be created in multiple ways.
-I wanted to do this to offload a lot of annoying math from myself.
-It can seem a little obtuse at first (it probably is) but here are a few examples.
-You should be able to get this information from a given shape via `ShapeType.noise_field.info()`.
+I wanted to do this to offload a lot of reptitive math from myself.
+You should be able to get this information from a given shape via the `help(thing)` method.
+Essentially it's just overloading.
+I may decide eventually something more pythonic would be better, but this is what I ended up with after a week or two of building this.
+Here are a few examples:
 ```
     # line of 10mm placed at 0,0
     line({ length: 10, degree: 60 })